Jerry-Shaw/Nervsys/README.md

 ### function "init"

 "init" function is optional in API exposed classes.
 When API calling some functions in a class, it looks for "init" function first, and goes to call it when exists.
+Quite similar to "__construct" function,

 ### Simple-Calling